summarization2019/summarization2019.github.io/importantdates.md

 subtitle:
 ---

-**Note**: below are tentative dates suggested by EMNLP organizers, where are subject to change
+**Note**: below are tentative dates suggested by EMNLP organizers, where are subject to change.

 Paper Submission Deadline: August 19, 2019